sql-machine-learning/elasticdl/docs/designs/allreduce.md

 1. The master pod will try to create a new worker pod after a specified restart delay period.
 1. Once the worker pod becomes active and `AllreduceCommunicator` is aware of it, we perform the following steps:
     1. Lock all existing worker pods.
-    1. Select one of the worker pods to broadcast the current model parameters to all worker pods.
+    1. Master pod selects one of the worker pods to broadcast the current model parameters to all worker pods.
     1. Release the lock that each worker pod holds.
     1. All worker pods continue to process training tasks at hand and perform allreduce operations.